Pankarinko/blog/content/blog/uart.md

 | base+7 | SCR scratch | SCR scratch |

 To access the registers, I need to know the base address of the UART-area in my emulator.
-For QEMU it is address 0x10000000 as seen in the [official virtual memory layout](https://github.com/qemu/qemu/blob/master/hw/riscv/virt.c).
-The memory lasout is actuallay very important for me in general so I will paste it here:
+Forthe virt machine in QEMU it is address 0x10000000 as seen in the [official virt memory layout](https://github.com/qemu/qemu/blob/master/hw/riscv/virt.c).
+The memory layout is actuallay very important for me in general so I will paste it here:

 ```c